 Schedule your appointment with Dr. Marcia A. Harris, MD today to find out more about these life-changing modalities.
 Don’t let ED rule your LIFE!
 Call for an appointment today!

-Now, here’s the thing: these plants don’t naturally produce estrogen or progesterone on their own.
+BOOK AN APPOINTMENTNow, here’s the thing: these plants don’t naturally produce estrogen or progesterone on their own.
 So, don’t expect to balance your hormones just by eating sweet potatoes or tofu!
 The real magic happens when scientists extract these plant compounds and transform them in a lab.

 Once harvested, the yams and soybeans undergo an extraction process to isolate the diosgenin or stigmasterol.
 These compounds are structurally similar to human hormones but aren’t identical yet.
 This is where science takes over: